nikki-experiments/dev-setup/README.md

         "lint": "eslint --ignore-path .gitignore --cache ./"
      }

-To run this on command line for example you could run: `$ npm run build`.
+To run this on command line for example you could run: `$ npm run build` which will run webpack.
 For special words like "test" and "start" running `npm test` or `npm t` will also work.

 #### Babel

-Babel takes es6 and compiles it to es5, the version currently supported on the majority of browsers.
+Babel takes es6 (future JavaScript) and compiles it down to es5 (current JavaScript), the version currently supported on the majority of browsers.

-1. Create a file named .babelrc.
-2. Npm install the following babel dependencies (babel-core, babel-loader, babel-preset-es2015, babel-preset-react, babel-register).
+Install by first addding the dependencies:
+*The last two packages will allow you use start using es6 and JSX*.

+    $ yarn add babel-loader babel-core babel-preset-es2015 babel-preset-react

-3. Now create a json object inside that contains this to start:
+Now create a new file named `.babelrc`.
+Inside write the following JSON.

     {
-      "presets": ["react", "es2015"]
+        'presets': [
+            'es2015', 'react'
+        ]
     }

+If you were still using npm scripts to run webpack you would change the command to the following:
-4. Change your npm scripts for build to: "webpack --module-bind 'js=babel' js/ClientApp.js public/bundle.js"
+`"build": "webpack --module-bind 'js=babel' js/ClientApp.js public/bundle.js"`

-5. Of course modify based on your project name and file structure.
+However this is getting long so you should change remove everything after webpack and set up a webpack config file described in the next section.

 #### Webpack